 Ans.
 A UNIQUE constraint enforces the uniqueness of the values in a set of columns, so no duplicate values are entered.
 The unique key constraints are used to enforce entity integrity as the primary key constraints.

 Ans.
-When a one table’s primary key field is added to related tables in order to create the common field which relates the two tables, it called a foreign key in other tables.
+When a one table’s primary key field is added to related tables to create the common field which relates the two tables, it called a foreign key in other tables.

 Foreign Key constraints enforce referential integrity.